View some of the Archive material Online

 The committee advises the Mayor, Town Manager and Council with respect to all issues involving or affecting the archives.
 It also undertakes education initiatives to advance the understanding and appreciation of the archives and on other historical matters of general interest in the Town.
 The Archives' telephone is 301-942-3050.
 Send a Query about our collection.
 Archives e-mail address: firstname.lastname@example.org

 |Malcolm Russell - Einhorn||Volunteer - Special Rank (until October 2020)|

 An appeal from the Committee for materials

 Our wonderful historic town is notable for the number of organizations, events and activities it has spawned, all as a result of the many volunteer hours annually devoted by our community-minded townsfolk.
 If you are one of these civic-minded neighbors who has spent time volunteering in town, the Garrett Park Archives seeks your help.

 If you have taken part in, say, the Citizens Association, or Women's Club, or the Centennial celebration, or school activities or town government over your years in town, you may have lots of valuable information, documents, posters, prizes, photos and the like tucked away in a pile that you have not thrown away (yet).
 Even if you only attended an event, you may have valuable stuff.
 The archives wants that material to more fully record the rich history, culture and social life of our 125-year-old community.
 We have recently received several such collections from the families of former residents, and will soon be getting other collections.

-If you wish to donate your stash of memorabilia, please contact Town Archivist Rachel James or Elizabeth Henley in the town office at 301-933-7488.
+If you wish to donate your stash of memorabilia, please leave a voicemail at 301-942-3050.
 Or, drop it off when the archives are open.
 A sign is displayed next to the Post Office counter.
 Everybody is welcome to visit the Archives and get a tour when the room is in use.
 Please come on in.

 With thanks from the Archives Committee